Awesome Tips To Climb Mount Kilimanjaro

 A Guided Trek Up The Mountain

 Almost 30 years ago, the government of Tanzania made it a law that anyone climbing Kilimanjaro would need to be accompanied by a registered and licensed guide.
 Trekkers need to register with the Parks Authority before setting out and sign in at each camp to minimize wild camping or using caves for shelter.
-You also need to have a permit to climb Kili, and securing one is only possible through a certified tour company.
+You also need to have a permit to climb Kili, and securing one is only possible through a certified tour company like Gondwana Ecotours.
 The permit will cover the park entrance fees, which also must be paid for you to enter the park.

 Ironically, having a guide is one of the best ways to climb Kilimanjaro.
 Although it is required by law, a professional and experienced guide is often the secret to a successful summit attempt.
 Guides are trained to recognize altitude sickness and help a hiker deal with it appropriately, as well as more serious medical emergencies.
 Guides are also very knowledgeable about the mental stamina needed to make such a rigorous climb and can keep a group’s spirits high when physical stamina runs low.

 Not to mention the simple fact that a guide’s crew is necessary to carry all the food, water, and equipment you will need for camping during your adventure.
-Relying on the expertise and support of the guide and crew can greatly enhance the overall safety and enjoyment of your camping experience in the great outdoors.
+Relying on the expertise and support of your guide and crew can greatly enhance the overall safety and enjoyment of your camping experience in the great outdoors.
 Guides also can provide valuable insights into the local flora, fauna, and terrain along the way.

 No matter what time of year you pick to climb Kilimanjaro, you are sure to have an unforgettable adventure.
 The varying climates and landscapes along the trek offer a unique experience with each season, ensuring that every climb is a one-of-a-kind journey.
 From stunning vistas to snow-capped peaks, the lure of this magical mountain is strong.
 Start planning your trip now for a once-in-a-lifetime experience in Tanzania!